 IBeX OS is the IBeX Operating System (OS) and is the difference between IBeX and any other phone/communication system that is based on Asterisk.

-IBeX OS is based on Debian Linux (Squeeze) but this version of Debian Linux has been customized to handle telephony operations.
+IBeX OS is based on Debian Linux (Squeeze), but this version of Debian Linux has been customized to handle telephony operations.
 This means a careful crafting of the Linux operating system to choose the pieces that will provide the optimal platform for VoIP operations.
-Our very choice of the Debian Linux distribution was based on the overall philosophy of Debian.
-We needed a core operating system that would not be subject to whims of the general market and has an unparalled reputation for stability and capability.
+Our choice of the Debian Linux distribution was based on the overall philosophy of Debian.
+We needed a core operating system that would not be subject to whims of the general market and has an unparalleled reputation for stability and capability.

-Once the OS was designed our team then added Asterisk to the OS.
-We didn't just dump Asterisk into the OS and go, we examined every aspect of Asterisk and then crafted the system into modules that structure Asterisk into maintainable and testable "packages" that can be updated via the Internet to meet the changing needs of customers and to allow for a seamless upgrade path as new versions of Asterisk are released.
+Once the OS was designed, our team then added Asterisk to the OS.
+We didn’t just dump Asterisk into the OS and go, we examined every aspect of Asterisk and then crafted the system into modules that structure Asterisk into maintainable and testable “packages” that can be updated via the Internet to meet the changing needs of customers and allow for a seamless upgrade path as new versions of Asterisk are released.
 These packages were then structured into a three tiered release model that allows for extensive testing of each update and feature improvements before they are released to live systems.
-We test dozens of iterations and variations on packages before they even leave our Alpha release que and move into the structured beta queue.
+We test dozens of iterations and variations on packages before they even leave our Alpha release queue and move into the structured beta queue.

 Throughout this entire process there are several underlying design principals.

-- The first of these is stability, we have a long history of deploying VoIP and telecom switches and the need for extremely reliable communications systems is ingrained in the core of our design for IBeX.
-One of our first installations in 2004 is still running on the very same version of code we released at that time long before our Internet upgrade options and this site has never been down while the power was on.
+- The first of these is Stability.
+We have a long history of deploying VoIP and telecom switches and the need for extremely reliable communications systems is ingrained in the core of our design for IBeX.
+One of our first installations in 2004 is still running on the very same version of code we released at that time, long before our Internet upgrade options, and this site has never been down while the power was on.
 At the time this was considered beta code for us and it was still running without issue until our customer finally upgraded in 2012.
-In the carrier market more than one of our customers have lost their class 4 switches while they were still routing calls over IBeX.
+In the carrier market, more than one of our customers have lost their class 4 switches while they were still routing calls over IBeX.

-- Performance - Everything about IBeX is designed and engineered around processing calls.
-We don't use fancy databases, processor intensive interfaces or have Linux daemons or kernel modules that are not specifically required for IBeX.
+- Performance – Everything about IBeX is designed and engineered around processing calls.
+We don’t use fancy databases, processor intensive interfaces or have Linux daemons or kernel modules that are not specifically required for IBeX.
 All Operating system components and support software have been chosen to allow for maximum call processing capability.
-We process calls! and we like to think we process more calls without issue than any other Asterisk based system in the market.
+We process calls!
+We like to think we process more calls without issue than any other Asterisk based system in the market.